 |

-Swiss village of Amden, south of Adikon in the
+Amden, south of Adlikon in the

 canton of St. Gallen.